Where to stay in Fiji, best islands for couples, families and relax

 The Zip-Line half day tour is also very popular.
 This is a park in a canyon where you can “fly” between trees and mountains, 20 meters in the air, using giant zip-lines.

 A visit to Suva, Fiji capital, is not mandatory.
 It’s a nice town however I felt it was missing a bit of character.
 To be organised on a morning when you have nothing else to do.
 Thurston Garden should be in your bucket list once there.
-I would not personally book an hotel in Suva, unless you are there for business.
+I would not personally book a hotel in Suva unless you are there for business.

 Not to mention the abundant wildlife scene which makes Taveuni the place to be for bird watching.

-The beach side is magnificent too, with fabulous snorkeling and top notch diving, as in Eel Reef and the Great White Wall.
+The beachside is magnificent too, with fabulous snorkelling and top-notch diving, as in Eel Reef and the Great White Wall.

-Lake Tagimaucia is one of the most popular tourist destination.
+Lake Tagimaucia is one of the most popular tourist destinations.
 Why?
 Well, where can you find a lake in a volcanic crater at 800 meters of altitude?
 Unique

 The Tavoro Falls on the east coast are as easy to reach as beautiful to enjoy.
 The first fall is minutes away from the parking area.
 For the other two you need some trekking (do not give up as they are both spectacular).
 Swimming in them is paramount.
 There is an entrance fee of around $25.